Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Numerical Results for Spontaneous Polarization.

-Fig. \ref{Fig1} show the density distribution of the calculated incoherent hot exciton and coherent polariton condensate for six and eight unpolarized pumping points, respectively.
-As is shown, while incoherent hot excitons experience a limited diffusion in such case, however, the neighbouring polarization of condensed polaritons are polarized with precisely opposite polarization determined by the density- and spin-dependent pressure terms.
-We shows the $s_{z}$ distribution which clearly has the opposite circular polarization for two neighbouring site.
-This steady state is characterized by the magnetic domain wall formation corresponds to a vanishing total magnetization.
-As we have emphasized above that total effective external field is fundamentally generated and controlled by the spatial-dependent pump source which provide the coupling potential for the dynamics of particle density and spin density of exciton-polariton condensates.
-Thus, geometrical dependent interactions or geometrical effective magnetic field may lead to different and, perhaps, more complicated magnetic structures.
-Thus, in the following, we will study how to dynamically generate the spin current, fractionalized HQV and magnetic charge (or magnetic monopole) via dynamical tuning pumping (or geometrical) source.
+Fig. \ref{Fig1} show the density distribution of incoherent hot exciton and coherent polariton condensate under six and eight unpolarized pumping laser points.
+Interestingly, the neighbouring condensed polaritons are polarized with opposite polarization as can be seen from $s_{z}$ distribution clearly.
+Moreover, steady state with magnetic domain wall formation has been obtained and characterized by vanishing total magnetization.
+Such phenomena is fundamentally related with emergent effective magnetic field by the inhomogeneous pump laser as we mentioned before.
+Furthermore, other interesting magnetic textures may be formed from the evolution of Eqs. of motion \ref{Pola_1} and \ref{Exc_1}.
+In the following, we will address the question how to generate the density current, spin current, phase fluctuation and slip via tuning pumping (or geometrical) source.